 Mario T. Miranda, 60, Filipino, First Senior Vice President, is the Trust Officer / Head of Trust and Investment Group.
 Before joining RCBC, he was the President and CEO of BPI Asset Management and Trust Corporation.
 Prior to this role, he handled the following in the said bank: as Trust Officer/ Head of Asset Management and Trust Group; as Head of Wealth Management, Asset Management and Trust Group, Relationship Manager/Team Leader for the Private Banking Segment in Consumer Banking Group, Marketing Head of Preferred Banking Segment in Consumer Banking Group; Head of Trust Marketing Division under Asset Management and Trust Group; as Head of AMTG Operations Division in Asset Management and Trust Group, Concurrent Head of Investment Management Division; as Concurrent Head of Investment Management Division and Retail Marketing Division.
 He also had previous concurrent Trust Officer functions at BPI Capital Corporation.
-In addition to the above, he handled the following at BPI Asset Management and Trust Corporation: as Concurrent Head of Investment Management Division and Account Management Division ; as Head of Investment and Credit Department; as Senior Manager for Research Investments and Credit Department; as Manager for Equities and Real Estate Investments Unit/ Investments Department, as Head of Investments Credit Research Trading Unit of the Ayala Insurance Companies and Ayala Related Account Department under Capital Markets Group.
+In addition to the above, he handled the following at BPI Asset Management and Trust Corporation: as Concurrent Head of Investment Management Division and Account Management Division; as Head of Investment and Credit Department; as Senior Manager for Research Investments and Credit Department; as Manager for Equities and Real Estate Investments Unit/ Investments Department, as Head of Investments Credit Research Trading Unit of the Ayala Insurance Companies and Ayala Related Account Department under Capital Markets Group.
 He started to work in this bank as a Management Trainee.
-He also had stints with the following : Trebel Industries , Inc as Corporate Treasurer and Comptroller; Security Pacific National Bank in Los Angeles, CA. as a Management Associate, Bancom Development Corporation (merged with Union Bank) as Credit Evaluation Analyst.
+He also had stints with the following: Trebel Industries, Inc as Corporate Treasurer and Comptroller; Security Pacific National Bank in Los Angeles, CA. as a Management Associate, Bancom Development Corporation (merged with Union Bank) as Credit Evaluation Analyst.
 He was also a Part-time faculty member of the Mathematics Department, Graduate School of the Ateneo de Manila University from 2009 to 2011.
 He finished his Master of Business Administration at University of California in 1983 while his degree in Bachelor of Science in Management Engineering was obtained in Ateneo De Manila University in 1980.

 Edel Mary G. Vegamora, 58, Filipino, Executive Vice President, is the Chief Audit Executive and Head of the Internal Audit Group.
-Her banking background includes being the Chief Financial Officer and Controller of Bank of Commerce from December 2013 to August 2017 and prior to that, she was the Chief Internal Auditor/ Head of Internal Audit of BDO Unibank, Inc from September 2010 to January 2013.
-She also had experiences from other banks as follows: as Director of Head of Finance at ING Bank NV -Philippine Branch from August 2001 to July 2007; as Controller at Philippine Savings Bank from October 1991 to July 1993, and as Head of Division 1 of Audit Group in Metrobank from October 1988 to October 1991.

-She had other experiences gained from engagement with various firms which include the following: as Managing Director for Worldwide Financial Marketing Alliance; as Senior Consultant/Partner at Diaz, Murillo Dalupan & Co., CPAs, as Part time Internal Auditor for CBCP-Caritas Filipinas Foundation Inc., NASSA, as Part-time Executive Director (Pro Bono) at iTeach, Inc; as Chief Financial Officer, Treasurer of Sun Life of Canada (Phils) Inc., as Chairman of the Board and President (Pro Bono) of the Institute of Internal Auditors; as Director for Assurance (Banking and Insurance Business) of KPMG Laya Mananghaya & Co.
-CPAs; as Regional Finance Head of Sun Life Assurance Co. of Canada - Asia Pacific Divsiion (Philippine Branch) and as Manager-Tax Division, TCG; Started as Financial Auditor (Banking Clients) at Sycip Gorres Velayo & Co.

-Ms. Vegamora graduated from the University of the East, in 1980 with a degree in BS Business Administration, major in Accounting.
+Her banking background includes being the Chief Financial Officer and Controller of Bank of Commerce, Chief Internal Auditor/ Head of Internal Audit of BDO Unibank, Inc., Director / Head of Finance at ING Bank NV -Philippine Branch, Controller at Philippine Savings Bank, and Head of Division 1 of Audit Group in Metrobank Among others, she was also Managing Director for Worldwide Financial Marketing Alliance; Senior Consultant/Partner at Diaz, Murillo Dalupan & Co., CPAs; Chief Financial Officer, Treasurer of Sun Life of Canada (Phils) Inc.; Director for Assurance (Banking and Insurance Business) of KPMG Laya Mananghaya & Co.
+CPAs; and Regional Finance Head of Sun Life Assurance Co. of Canada - Asia Pacific Division (Philippine Branch).
+She started as Financial Auditor (Banking Clients) in Sycip Gorres Velayo & Co.
+Ms. Vegamora graduated from the University of the East in 1980 with a degree in BS Business Administration, major in Accounting.
 She completed her Masters in Business Administration (Abridged) in 1998 offered in Manila by the New York Institute of Finance.
 She is a Certified Public Accountant (1980) and a Certified Internal Auditor (Institute of Internal Auditors International, USA 1999).
 She also obtained a Certification in Risk Management Assurance given by the Internal Auditors International, USA 2012.
 She is a graduate of the Professional Directors Program of the Institute of Corporate Directors and a Fellow at the same institute.